shinopill/TWEB_projet_1/README.md

 Well, this incredible app is definitely made for you ! :D

-## How do I test this marvelous application ?
+## How can I test this marvelous application ?

 You can go on https://murmuring-thicket-89610.herokuapp.com/ and try it online.

-Or you can clone the repo and do the following things :
+Or, you can clone this repo and follow these steps :

-1. run the command `npm install` in a shell in the root folder of the app.
+1. Run the command `npm install` in a shell in the root folder of the app.
 2. Create a copy of the `.env.default` file and name it `.env`.
 3. Now you have to create an access token in your Github account ('https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/').
 4. Change the XXX in the `.env`file with your newly generated token id.